brophdawg11/vue-themed-style-loader/README.md

 ### Replacing

+#### Global replacement

-In cases where a given theme section wants to completely replace the base styles, the `replace` attribute can be specified on the `<style>` block:
+In cases where a given theme section wants to completely replace the base styles, the `replace` attribute can be specified without a value on the `<style>` block:

 ```vue
 <style>